symartinezbarahona/Fetch_Data_Analyst_Take_Home/README.md

 # Fetch Data Analyst Take Home
 ## Overview
-In this project, I will demonstrate my ability to reason about data as well as showcase how I communicate findings and insights with stakeholders and business executives.
+In this take home, I will demonstrate my ability to reason about data as well as showcase how I communicate findings and insights with stakeholders and business executives.

 ----
 ## Requirements